Skip to main content

 Background and Context

-The term AI refers to software that exhibits abilities normally associated with human intelligence, such as understanding natural language, recognizing patterns, making decisions and solving problems.
+The term “AI” refers to software that exhibits abilities normally associated with human intelligence, such as understanding natural language, recognizing patterns, making decisions and solving problems.
 However, AI tools cannot mirror the complexities of human reasoning.
 Generative AI tools do not create original work; rather, they make predictions based on vast amounts of existing content.
 Ultimately, AI cannot replace human creativity.

 UComm AI Guiding Principles

-• We believe in a human-centered approach to AI that empowers and augments professionals.
+• We believe in a human-first approach to AI that empowers and augments professionals.
 AI technologies are tools.
 They cannot replace thoughtful human decision-making, and they should be treated as assistive — not autonomous — technologies.

 • We believe that humans remain accountable for all decisions and actions that involve AI.
 All AI-generated material must be carefully overseen, reviewed, edited and approved by a human author, editor or designer.